 The Snap feature – a window management feature introduced in the earlier version of Windows has been improved in the latest version viz.
 Windows 11/10, and called Snap Assist.
 The feature wasn’t noticed much in Windows 8, but eventually resurfaced in 8.1 when the feature was enabled for Windows Store apps.
 It’s of great use as it allows you to juggle apps, arrange open windows, resize windows by simply dragging and dropping them to the edges of the screen.

-In Windows 10, when you snap an app with the mouse, the improved Snap Assist feature shows up instantly and displays a thumbnail list of your open windows.
+In Windows, when you use the Snap Assist feature to snap an app with the mouse, it shows up instantly and displays a thumbnail list of your open windows.
 It then allows you to click one of them and have it snapped to the left or right side of the screen.
 On the other hand, if you snapped a window on Windows 7 or 8, the Windows OS just displayed the empty space and waited for you to snap a second app.

 If you do not find this feature useful, you can disable Snap Assist feature in Windows 10.
 To disable Snap Assist, launch the Settings app from your Start Menu, or by searching for it with Taskbar Search bar.

 When there, chose ‘System’ from the Settings window.

 In the System Settings window, locate the Multitasking option.
 When you find it, click on the option.

 Then, under the “Snap” category on the right, search the option reading Allow the system to suggest companion windows when using Snap.

 This will disable Snap Assist in Windows 10.

 How do you turn off windows Snap Assist?